LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 `SHIFT` (or `CTRL`) and a movement key make the current party leader run in the indicated direction, until anything of interest is spotted.
-The `5` keypad key and the `i` and `.` keys consume a turn and make you brace for combat, which reduces any damage taken for a turn and makes it impossible for foes to displace you.
+The `5` keypad key and the `i` and `.` keys consume a turn and make you brace for impact, which reduces any damage taken for a turn and makes it impossible for foes to displace you.
+When braced you block 50% of melee damage and deflect or duck behind any improvised cover avoiding 25% of ranged damage.
 You displace enemies or friends by bumping into them with `SHIFT` (or `CTRL`).

 Melee, searching for secret doors, looting and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.